infofabrik/reportserver-samples/README.md

 With ReportServer you are not limited to one provider's solutions.
 ReportServer integrates Jasper, Birt, Mondrian and Excel-based reporting: choose what best suits your needs!

 The example scripts have one script type.
 The specific type is available in the script's header comment:
 * Normal Script: scripts that can be directly executed via "exec script.groovy" or "exec -c script.groovy", depending if you want to commit changes to the database or not.
 Details can be found here: https://reportserver.net/en/tutorials/tutorial-scripting/.
-Note that these scripts can also be scheduled directly.
+Note that these scripts can be scheduled directly.
 Details here: https://reportserver.net/en/guides/script/chapters/Scheduling-Scripts/
 * Script report: can be used for generating reports via script.
 Details can be found here: https://reportserver.net/en/guides/script/chapters/Script-Reporting/
 * Script datasource: can be used for producing datasources and show any kind of data via script.
 Details can be found here: https://reportserver.net/en/guides/script/chapters/Script-Datasources/